Vovan-VE/yii-migrate-shortcut/README.md

 ### The problem #2

-So, you need a number of tiny DDl migrations.
+So, you need a number of tiny DDL migrations.
 But are lazy to do like
 following:

     $ ./yii migrate/create do_foo